Elhuyar/wikispeech_compose/docker/README.md

    `docker$ docker-compose --file pronlex-import-all.yml up`

-   This may take some time.
+   This will take some time.

 4. Run wikispeech